Sleep Studies Paid Me $12K to Chill in My PJs for 11 Days

 - Payment: You’ll want to make sure a study is worth your time and effort before joining.

-- Specific lifestyle or medical requirements for study: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional nine-to-five.
+- Specific lifestyle or medical requirements for study: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional 9-to-5.

-- Comfort with the study methods: Recruiters want to make sure you’re up for the challenge, so while the questionnaire won’t tell you everything about the study for fear you’ll tailor your answers based on what you think they want to hear, they want you to know what they’re aiming to observe.
+- Comfort with the study methods: Recruiters want to make sure you’re up for the challenge.
+While the questionnaire won’t tell you everything about the study to make sure you don’t tailor your answers to what you think the recruiters want to hear, they want you to know what they’re aiming to observe.

 Don’t fudge your answers.
-Being honest is the only way to successfully get through this process, not to mention contribute to accurate scientific data!
+Being honest is the only way to successfully get through this process — and to contribute to the collection of accurate scientific data!

-What Happens After You’re Accepted to a Paid Sleep Study
+What Happens After You’re Accepted to a Sleep Study

 Once you’re accepted, you’ll find you have just become the recruiter’s best friend!
 She’ll want to talk to you and see you all the time.